-The process for the determination of the compensation of the Company's Directors and senior officers is overseen by the Company's Compensation Committee with regard to senior officers and by the Governance and Sustainability Committee with regard to Directors.
+The process for the determination of the compensation of the Company's Directors and senior officers is overseen by the MRCC with regard to senior officers and by the Governance and Sustainability Committee with regard to Directors.

-The Compensation Committee annually reviews senior officers' compensation, with the assistance of its outside independent consultants, as required, to amend compensation as required to reflect adequate compensation aligned with Shareholder interests.
+The MRCC annually reviews senior officers' compensation, with the assistance of its outside independent consultants, as required, to amend compensation as required to reflect adequate compensation aligned with Shareholder interests.
 The Governance and Sustainability Committee reviews Directors compensation as required.

-The Compensation Committee is composed of four members, a majority of whom are independent.
-A description of the responsibilities, powers and operations of the Compensation Committee is set out under the section of this Information Circular entitled "Board Committees" below.
+The MRCC is composed of four members, a majority of whom are independent.
+A description of the responsibilities, powers and operations of the MRCC is set out under the section of this Information Circular entitled "Board Committees" below.